askpng/pbuild/README.md

 # Installation

 > Do at your own risk.
-This build is a heavy work in progress and ~~even I don't use it on bare metal~~ I do use it, but I guarantee nothing.
+This build is a heavy work in progress and ~~even I don't use it on bare metal~~ I do use it on my personal/work/production device, but I guarantee nothing.
 Changes, especially to `recipes/`, will be frequent.

 This build works alright but it's still loose in a lot of places.